RealistAI/bq_migration_automation_tool/README.md

 The next step is for the tool to perform a dry-run of each of the SQLs that have been converted.
 The dry-run ensures that the SQLs are syntactically correct.

 For each of the SQLs in the output path, the tool does a dry-run to validate the SQL.\
-For the SQLs that have bind variables, the tool substitutes those values using a predefined mapping.
+For the SQLs that have bind variables, the tool substitutes those values using a predefined mapping. \
-E.G
+E.G:
 `SELECT * FROM ${project}.${dataset}.table;`

 If any of the dry-run fails:
 The tool saves the bad SQl file to the `failure_logs` folder specified in the config.py file.\
-The tool adds a record to the `{current_datetime}.csv` file that will contain the file path to the invalid SQL and the error message returned by BigQuery. \
+The tool adds a record to the `{current_datetime}.csv` file that will contain the file path to the invalid SQL and the error message returned by BigQuery.
-E.G:\
+E.G:
 `/invalid_sql/my_sql.sql, BigQuery Error Message.`

 If the dry-run succeeds, the tool copies the converted sql to the `validated_sql` folder specified in the config.py file.